IBM/tensorflow-kubernetes-art-classification/README.md

 * **Artificial Intelligence Code Patterns**: Enjoyed this Code Pattern?
 Check out our other [AI Code Patterns](https://developer.ibm.com/code/technologies/artificial-intelligence/).
 * **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our Code Pattern videos
 * **PowerAI**: Get started or get scaling, faster, with a software distribution for machine learning running on the Enterprise Platform for AI: [IBM Power Systems](https://www.ibm.com/ms-en/marketplace/deep-learning-platform)
-* **Kubernetes on IBM Cloud**: Deliver your apps with the combined the power of [Kubernetes and Docker on IBM Cloud](https://www.ibm.com/cloud-computing/bluemix/containers)
+* **Kubernetes on IBM Cloud**: Deliver your apps with the combined power of [Kubernetes and Docker on IBM Cloud](https://www.ibm.com/cloud-computing/bluemix/containers)

 # Links
 * [IBM Cloud Container Service](https://console.ng.bluemix.net/docs/containers/container_index.html?cm_sp=dw-bluemix-_-code-_-devcenter): A public service from IBM that hosts users applications on Docker and Kubernetes